RMWinslow/RMWinslow.github.io/econ/UMNelectives.md

 <!--
-Students typically
-My goal is to help students find the electives that appeal to them by

 ## Brief Description on Common Prerequisites

 - **Calculus II** (Math 1272 or equivalent) teaches you integral calculus.
 Integration is an important tool for understanding many different topics.